 Recognition can be a powerful tool.
 If your goal for Compliance Week is to raise awareness of compliance in your workplace, one great way to do this is by asking each manager to nominate an individual who makes a significant contribution to the organization’s ethical profile.
 You could choose a representative from each department or just one overall “Compliance Hero” for the entire organization, depending on the size of the staff.

 Some organizations take Compliance Week as an opportunity to recognize the hard work of the entire compliance department or compliance committee or to honor the Chief Compliance Officer through special dinners, emails, displays, or awards.
+You may also want to recognize a department that has been faced with and successfully addressed serious compliance issues in the last year.

 Whichever approach you take to making Compliance Week fun, begin by thinking about your goals.
 Make sure that whatever activity you choose fits with these goals, whether that’s raising awareness of compliance among your colleagues or thanking them for their assistance in compliance.
 With just a little creativity and ingenuity, you can kick up a storm of compliance enthusiasm throughout your workplace.